-Ça chauffe au Burkina, just like we knew it would.
+Ça chauffe au Burkina.
+Just like we knew it would.
 News came this morning that the National Assembly and the headquarters of the ruling party have gone up in flames, but it’s not a great surprise.
-A political crisis has been looming ever since it became apparent that President Blaise Compaoré (that’s him and his wife with the Obamas) would move to revise the constitution in order to extend his 27-year rule.
+A political crisis has been looming ever since it became apparent that President Blaise Compaoré would move to revise the constitution in order to extend his 27-year rule.
 A citizen’s movement has been brewing, bubbling, and is now on the boil.
 It’s impossible to know which way this situation will go, but here are a couple of thoughts.

 First, the idea that Compaoré is a “peace-maker” as the BBC Newshour told us once again this morning is false.
 Compaoré doesn’t make peace; he cuts deals.
 And many of them are very shady.